Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Problem Definition

-The relationship between the predictors and the outcome in a given study can be seen as a perturbation of the population-level effect vector $\vec{\beta}$.
-The degree of heterogeneity in predictor-outcome relationships across studies can be summarized by the sum of the variances of the random effects divided by the number of fixed effects: $\overline{\sigma^2} = tr(\mat{G}) / p$.
-We are interested in comparing the performance of two multi-study learning approaches as $\overline{\sigma^2}$ varies: 1) merging all of the studies and fitting a single linear regression model, and 2) fitting a linear regression model on each study and forming a multi-study ensemble by taking a weighted average of the predictions.
+The relationship between the predictors and the outcome in a given study can be seen as a perturbation of the population-level relationship described by $\mat f$.
+The degree of heterogeneity in predictor-outcome relationships across studies can be summarized by the sum of the variances of the random effects divided by the number of fixed effects: $\overline{\sigma^2} = tr(\mat{G}) / P$.
+We are interested in comparing the performance of two multi-study prediction approaches as $\overline{\sigma^2}$ varies: 1) merging all of the studies and fitting a single linear regression model, and 2) fitting a linear regression model on each study and forming a multi-study ensemble by taking a weighted average of the predictions from each study-specific model.
+These multi-study strategies can be applied to any type of study-specific model, including non-parametric machine learning models, but our theoretical analysis will be restricted to linear models, as they have a closed form solution.
+Comparisons involving machine learning models without a closed form solution are also interesting and will be explored in the simulations.

-\textbf{Learners.} For low-dimensional settings where $p<n_k$ for all $k$, we consider merged and ensemble learners based on least squares.
-The least squares estimator of $\vec\beta$ based on the merged data is